Crystal Ennis

 - 0000-0002-9711-5300

-Crystal received her PhD from the University of Waterloo, Canada where she was trained in the fields of Global Governance and Global Political Economy.
-Her work experience includes positions in education and non-profit for over 15 years.
 Prior to joining Leiden in 2014, Crystal lectured at the University of Waterloo, Wilfrid Laurier University, and Shinas College.
-She has academic programme planning and development experience at York University in Toronto, Ontario and from serving as the inaugural head of the Business Studies department at Shinas College of Technology in Oman.
-In non-profit, Crystal worked as a research associate for the Jerusalem Old City Initiative, a track-two diplomacy initiative seeking governance and security solutions for the Old City of Jerusalem, as a youth programme coordinator at the Multicultural Council of Windsor and Essex County, and also served as a member of a Canadian International Development Agency funded project with the United Group for Democrat ic Development in Cairo, Egypt.
+She was involved in academic programme planning and curriculum development at York University (Canada) and during her time as the inaugural head of the Business Studies department at Shinas College of Technology (Oman).
+In non-profit, Crystal worked as a research associate for the Jerusalem Old City Initiative, a track-two diplomacy initiative seeking governance and security solutions for the Old City of Jerusalem, as a youth programme coordinator at the Multicultural Council of Windsor and Essex County, and also served as a member of a Canadian International Development Agency funded project with the United Group for Democratic Development in Cairo, Egypt.

 PhD, Global Governance, University of Waterloo (2009 - 2013)